tigera-cs/Kubernetes-and-Container-Security-Instructor-Led-Workshop/5. Chapter 2 - Cluster & Pod - WAF/README.md

 kubectl create ns red
 kubectl run -n red red --image=wbitt/network-multitool
 ```

-This will result in Container threat detection running on all nodes in the managed cluster to detect malware and suspicious processes.
 _____________________________________

 3. It's time to enable WAF from UI `Threat Defence > Web Application Firewall > Configure Web Application Firewall` or from CLI: